 In 2011 Nareh Arghamanyan signed an exclusive recording contract with Pentatone.
 To great critical acclaim she has released a CD with solo works by Rachmaninoff and disc with the Liszt concertos, recorded with the Rundfunk-Sinfonieorchester Berlin and Alain Altinoglu (2012).

 Nareh Arghamanyan has won an impressive number of awards including 1st Prize at the 2008 Montreal International Music Competition, 1st Prize at the 2007 Piano Campus International Competition in Pontoise, 2nd Prize at the 2007 Jose Roca International Competition in Valencia, and the 2005 Josef Dichler Piano Competition in Vienna.

-Born in 1989 in Armenia, Nareh Arghamanyan began her piano studies at the age of five.
-Three years later, she entered the Tchaikovsky Music School for Talented Children in Yerevan, where she studied with Alexander Gurgenov.
-In 2004 she was the youngest student to be admitted to the University for Music and Performing Arts Vienna, where she studied with Heinz Medjimorec.
-Since October 2010 she continues her studies with Arie Vardi in Hannover.
+Born in Armenia, Nareh Arghamanyan began playing the piano at five years old.
+Three years later, she began her studies with Alexander Gurgenov at the Tchaikovsky Music School for Talented Children in Yerevan.
+In 2004 she was the youngest student to be admitted to the University for Music and Performing Arts Vienna, where she studied with Heinz Medjimorec and chamber music with Avedis Kouyoumdjian.
+Since 2010 she has been working with Arie Vardi in Hannover.